11 of the best Queenstown wineries

 The best Queenstown wineries to visit

 Don’t leave Queenstown without paying a visit to these exceptional cellar doors.
+These are some of my favourite vineyards to visit while you’re in the Queenstown area.

 Plan ahead and you can enjoy lunch as well as a tasting at these exquisite vineyards.